spirometaxas/periodic-table-cli-py/README.md

 Add the `--help` flag for more info.

 Note: Be sure to run in terminals that support 256 colors.
+Minimum required terminal screen dimensions: 156 columns x 46 rows.

 ## Features
 ### Browse